cyfko/veridot/java/README.md

 ### 🔧 Using `GenericSignerVerifier` with a Relational database-based `Broker`

-`DVerify` also provides a database-backed broker implementation: `DatabaseBroker`.
+`DVerify` also provides a database-backed metadataBroker implementation: `DatabaseBroker`.
 This allows your application to persist and retrieve messages (such as signed verification tokens) through a SQL database in a consistent, scalable manner.

 This is ideal for: